 Figure 71.
-DAC Output Current Range vs RRNG Resistor Value.
+DAC Output Current Range vs RRNG Resistor Value

 For example, consider an LCD that has a contrast control voltage VBIAS that can range from 2 V to 4 V, that draws 400 $\mu$ A when used, and has an available 5-V supply.
-Note that this is higher than the TSC2300 supply voltage, but it is within the absolute maximum ratings.
+This is higher than the TSC2301 supply voltage, but it is within the absolute maximum ratings.